 Check out the full post, How to Retain Employees in a Restaurant: 4 Proven Tips for the whole scoop.³

 7. Bad Customer Service

 Create schedules with the right mix of experienced and new staff and avoid over-scheduling or under-scheduling.
 Untrained staff are new, slower, and more likely to make mistakes.
-They need more time and space to learn, so schedule them during slow times and with experienced staff to shadow.
+They need more time and space to learn, so schedule them during slow times and alongside experienced staff to shadow.

 8. Poor Communication

-Confusion stems from three main communication breakdowns:
+Scheduling confusion stems from three main communication breakdowns: